Gregory the Illuminator: Early life

 In the Armenian tradition, the standard version of the life of Gregory the Illuminator derives from the fifth-century hagiographic history attributed to Agathangelos.
 According to Agathangelos's account, Gregory was the son of the Parthian nobleman Anak; the later Armenian historian Movses Khorenatsi identifies Anak as a member of the Parthian noble house of Suren.
-At the incitation of the Sasanian king Ardashir I, who promised to return Anak his domain as a reward, the Parthian nobleman went to Armenia and assassinated the Arsacid king of Armenia Khosrov II after gaining his confidence.
-Anak was then put to death by the Armenian nobles along with his entire family․ Anak's son Gregory narrowly escaped execution with the help of his nurse, whom Khorenatsi calls Sophy, sister of a Cappadocian notable named Euthalius (Ewtʻagh).
+At the incitation of the Sasanian king Ardashir I, who promised to return Anak his domain as a reward, the Parthian nobleman went to Armenia and assassinated the Arsacid king of Armenia Khosrov after gaining his confidence.
+(Note: There is no conclusive chronology of the reigns of Armenian kings of the third century, so it is not clear with which third-century Armenian king or kings this story should be associated.)
+Anak was then put to death by the Armenian nobles along with his entire family․ Anak's son Gregory narrowly escaped execution with the help of his nurse, whom Khorenatsi calls Sophy, sister of a Cappadocian notable named Euthalius (Ewtʻał).
 Gregory was taken to Caesarea in Cappadocia, where he received a Christian upbringing.

+Josef Markwart distrusted the traditional account, suggesting instead that Gregory grew up near the Roman-Armenian border, perhaps in Neocaesarea or in Lesser Armenia and spoke both Armenian and Greek.
+According to historian Nicholas Adontz, it is likely that there were originally two independent traditions about the origins of Gregory the Illuminator, both giving the founder of the Armenian church a noble origin; these traditions were combined in the main Armenian version of Agathangelos.
+The story of Anak serves to connect Gregory to the Arsacid dynasty as a descendant of the Parthian clan of Suren, and also makes Gregory's early life reflect that of Tiridates III in epic fashion.
 Jean-Michel Thierry described him as of "Cappadocian culture and religion" and credited him with having introduced "Greek civilization to Armenia."

 According to Khorenatsi, upon coming of age, Gregory married Mariam, daughter of a Christian named David.
 He had two children with Mariam: Aristaces and Vrtanes, who would later succeed Gregory as patriarchs of Armenia.